stripe/rainier/docs/priors.md

 Model.sample((a,c)).take(10)
 ```

 You can see a few things here: the sampling process has converted our `(a, c)` tuple into a list of concrete `(Double, Double)` tuples.
-Each of those tuples is an independent, but internally consistent, sample of the `(Real, Real)` 2-dimensional random variable.
+Each of those tuples is an independent joint sample of the `(Real, Real)` 2-dimensional random variable.
 We can verify that the values for `a` are all in that `(0,1)` range we expected, and that the values for `c` are a little more widely spread.
 But to get a better understanding, we should look at a plot.

 ## Visualizing Samples